dwillis/the_scrapes_of_hell/README.md

-# the_scrapes_of_hell
+# The Scrapes of Hell

-A compendium of worst-case scraping and parsing
+### A compendium of worst-case scraping and parsing